The Solomon Pact Amulet

 Moroccan Arabic Magic Against Bad Luck

 This ritual performed by the Moroccan wizards aims to remove bad luck from the victim by transferring it to another person or animal, and this way to attract good luck towards you.
 This article and all information published on this site are copyrighted.
 Any form of copying the texts or parts of them is prohibited.
 This site and all the information in it are protected by Digital Millennium Copyright Act.
 Any violation of this rights will be automatically detected and we will contact for assistance and legal action to your online provider and domain name registrar.
 Don’t copy, be creative!
-Related: Arabic Magical Potion to Drive Away Misfortunes and Attract Good Luck Rue – An Herb for Attracting Good Luck and Prosperity Arabic Magic to Detect a Thief Ancient Arabic Magic and Oriental Occultism The Jinn’s Meal – Ritual for Healing
+Related: Arabic Magical Potion To Drive Away Misfortunes & Attract Good Luck Rue – An Herb For Attracting Good Luck & Prosperity Arabic Magic to Detect a Thief Ancient Arabic Magic & Oriental Occultism The Jinn’s Meal – Ritual for Healing

 • Arabic Tweez for Child Protection